Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Nan An Waterfall (南安瀑布)

-Following Highway 30 up to the start of the Walami Trail, you’ll pass spectacular Nan An Falls.
-You can easily get here by scooter or bike from Yuli town center.
+Following Highway 30 from Yuli up to the start of the Walami Trail (see next entry), you’ll pass spectacular Nan An Falls.
+You can easily get here by scooter or bicycle (if you can manage riding uphill!) from Yuli town center.

 Walami Trail (瓦拉米古道)